a00908270/masterthesis/thesis.md

 ### Backpropagation Networks

+Backpropagation is not a network design per se, but a supervised learning algorithm.
+It is used for example in Multi-Layer-Perceptrons.
+The purpose is to change weights on hidden layers in the network, based on a calculated (net) output error, to improve network accuracy. \cite{nn-froehlich}

+An input vector is forward-propagated through all layers until the output layer, which is compared to the desired output.
+This step results in the error values using a loss function.
+In process of backpropagation the weights are then updated to minimize the loss function.
+The process is repeated until the net error is approximately zero. \cite{nn-froehlich}

 ### Neural Network Frameworks

 Neural network frameworks provide an abstraction and simplification to complex programming challenges \cite{dzone-frameworks} regarding neural network models and the simulation of the training and evaluation processes.
 Developers are given helper functions to build a network according to their liking.
 Most frameworks also provide implementations of the backpropagation algorithm, activation functions and data structures to load training data into memory.
 Frameworks can also help to transform raw data, like images, into data that is more suitable to neural network training.

 There are currently many popular neural network frameworks on the market.
 Google's TensorFlow is having the biggest impact in terms of contributions and community (see Comparison).